THE WAY I WORK

 Rather than solely focusing on symptoms, I work to facilitate the self-actualising narratives that generate awareness of your own individual story and to help find a more plausible way to integrate this back into your life.

 Illness Diagnosis Breakdown

 Intimate Relationship Issues

 PTSD (Post Traumatic Syndrome Disorder)

-This list is a sample of my specialisations.
-Once we discuss your story and I feel that I can not add, I will help find the right person for you.
+This is a sample of my specialisations.
+Once we discuss your story and I feel that I can not add, I will help or signpost a counsellor for you.
 It is about you and getting you on a better path.

 DEPRESSION & ANXIETY

 Depression and anxiety can overpoweringly affect all areas of our lives.
 Sufferers often feel isolated and alone.
 Counselling will provide a safe space to think, breathe, and feel.